 This would include the construction of all of the structures connected to the solar farm included in this proposal.
 As such, this proposal is harmful, by definition, to the Green Belt and should not be approved except in very special circumstances.
-In respect of "renewable energy projects", the NPPF says that many of the elements of these projects will comprise inappropriate development, and thus the applicant has to demonstrate very special circumstances, "may include the wider environmental benefits associated with increased production of energy from renewable sources".
+In respect of "renewable energy projects", the NPPF says that many of the elements of these projects will comprise inappropriate development, and thus the applicant has to demonstrate very special circumstances if such projects are to proceed.
+The NPPF continues by saying that such circumstances, "may include the wider environmental benefits associated with increased production of energy from renewable sources".